pilif/digipass/README.md

 * [ ] as digitec has no API and as I don't want your user-data, we can't remove the passes when people fetch their orders
 * [ ] authenticated SMTP to the smarthost would be cool
 * [ ] web-scraping the store opening hours would be cool too
+* [ ] this also needs to be localized according to the locale of the collection notice

 ## running it yourself